TerranEncounter-cq/ECE445_ChipDispenser/notebooks/Qi/README.md

 Initially, we identified a problem in the process of sorting and distributing electronic chips for ECE classes.
 It was noted that this process is currently done manually by staff, which is both tedious and time-consuming.

 #### Proposed Solution
 The proposed solution was to develop an automated system that could dispense chips as per the user's request.
 The user would simply input the desired list of chips on a number pad, and the system would dispense the corresponding chips from storage.
-An additional chip input function was proposed to be added if time allowed, which would involve the system identifying different chips and sorting them into separate slots.
+An additional chip input function is to be added if time allowed, which would involve the system identifying different chips and sorting them into separate slots.

 #### High-level Requirements
 1. After the user selects the desired chips, the system should dispense the correct number of specified chips with at least 90% accuracy during 10 consecutive dispensing processes, provided the storage tubes are not empty.
-It was noted that the system should be able to dispense single chips.
-2. The system should accurately inform the user about the remaining number of each type of chip with 98% accuracy.
-It should also update the user on the current state of the system (input mode, output mode, or halt) with 98% accuracy.
+2. The system should be able to hint to the user about the number of remaining chips for all three types of chips with 98% accuracy; the system should also hint to the user about the current state of the system with 98% accuracy (input mode, output mode, or halt).
 3. The battery capacity should be sufficient to sustain at least 20 dispensing processes with all system components functioning correctly.

 This first part of the design document provided a clear problem statement and a detailed proposal for a solution, as well as specifying high-level requirements for the system.
 This was accompanied by relevant visual aids and tables for clarity.